Adderall vs. Ritalin

 What Is Adderall?

-- Trouble sleeping
+- Trouble sleeping.

-- Dry mouth
+- Dry mouth.

-- Constipation or diarrhea
+- Constipation or diarrhea.

-- Nervousness and restlessness
+- Nervousness and restlessness.

-- Low appetite and weight loss
+- Low appetite and weight loss.

 What Is Ritalin?

-Ritalin is a prescription stimulant medication; however, it is the brand name for methylphenidate hydrochloride, a chemical distantly related to methamphetamine.
-Like Adderall, it is used to treat ADHD, and it is sometimes used on an off-label basis to treat narcolepsy.
+Ritalin is a prescription stimulant medication and the brand name for methylphenidate hydrochloride, a chemical distantly related to methamphetamine.
+Like Adderall, it is used to treat ADHD and sometimes on an off-label basis to treat narcolepsy.

 Side effects from Ritalin may include:

-- Decreased appetite
+- Decreased appetite.

-- Trouble sleeping
+- Trouble sleeping.

-- Nervousness or jitteriness
+- Nervousness or jitteriness.

 Ritalin may also cause serious side effects, especially if it is abused for recreational reasons in large doses.
 These include:

-- Rapid weight loss
+- Rapid weight loss.

-- Abdominal pain
+- Abdominal pain.

-- Heart palpitations
+- Heart palpitations.

-- Irregular heartbeat
+- Irregular heartbeat.

-- Blurry vision
+- Blurry vision.

-Compare the Similarities and Differences
+Adderall vs. Ritalin: Similarities and Differences